followmyutopia/devextreme-documentation/concepts/40 SPA Framework/01 Application Project/15 Scripts/Scripts.md

     3. Non-USD currency [formatting](/Documentation/ApiReference/Common/Object_Structures/format/)
     4. Custom date and number [formatting](/Documentation/ApiReference/Common/Object_Structures/format/)

- To learn more about how to use the globalize library, refer the [Localization](/Documentation/Guide/Widgets/Common/UI_Widgets/Localization_-_Use_Globalize/) topic.
+ To learn more about how to use the Globalize library, refer the [Localization Using Globalize](/Documentation/Guide/Common/Localization/#Using_Localization_Libraries/Using_Globalize) topic.

 - JSZIP library